-Given the irrefutable evidence that we as citizens of Earth, have more in common with each other (aspirations, heartaches, dreams, families, purpose, life, and love, among others), than what differentiates us, maybe it’s high time we look at the elements of common ground as an impetus to begin healing the fractures of history, past and present, that have broken us physically, emotionally and spiritually.
+Given the irrefutable evidence surrounding us as citizens of Earth, which shows we have more in common with each other (aspirations, heartaches, dreams, families, purpose, life, and love, among others), than what differentiates us, maybe it’s high time we look at the elements of common ground as an impetus to begin healing the fractures of history, past and present, that have broken us physically, emotionally and spiritually..

 Image Source: https://avikroyblogs.wordpress.com/tag/united-nations/